This Is What Whales Are Betting On McDonald's

-Whales with a lot of money to spend have taken a noticeably bullish stance on McDonald's.
+Investors with a lot of money to spend have taken a bullish stance on McDonald's (NYSE:MCD).

 Volume & Open Interest Development